From the Field

 “The complexity of the pandemic and its secondary impacts on all aspect[s] of the lives of children is overwhelming.
 And other emergencies did not stop because of COVID-19 — hurricanes, explosions, hunger, and insecurity continued,” said Erica Van Deren, senior program manager for World Vision’s humanitarian and emergency affairs in 2020.
 “Through all of this, by God’s grace and under God’s guidance, World Vision has been able to respond.”

-Learn about eight of the world’s worst disasters in 2020 and how World Vision responded — and continues to respond — to care for millions of children and their families.
+Learn about eight of the world’s top disasters in 2020 and how World Vision responded — and continues to respond — to care for millions of children and their families.
 Please join us in prayer for people affected by these major tragedies.

 The COVID-19 pandemic